nghianguyentek/english/vocabulary/r/resilience-n.md

 uncountable

-## the ability of people or thing to recover quickly after something unpleasant, such as sock, injury, etc.
+## the capacity to withstand or to recover quickly from difficulties; toughness

 kiên cường

 - failure resilience

-## the ability of a substance to return to its original shape after it has been bent, stretched, or pressed
+## the ability of a substance or object to spring back into shape; elasticity

 đàn hồi, co giãn, dẻo